rcarrata/rcarrata.github.io/_posts/2021-01-02-ocp4_ipi_vmware_deep_dive.md

 * As we discussed in the sections before, the VRRP protocol is used by Keepalived to determine node health and elect an IP owner.

-* The node health are checked every second for each service (separated checks, one for API and another for INGRESS)
+* The node health is checked every second for each service (separate checks, one for API and another for INGRESS)

-* The RARP is used by the Active node for claim traffic.
+* RARP is used by the active node to claim traffic.

 * The active node (who owns effectively the VIP) passes the traffic to the endpoint.

 For more information about the Keepalived and VRRP process, check out the [keepalived basics](https://www.redhat.com/sysadmin/keepalived-basics) article from Red Hat Enable Sysadmin Blogs.

-And with that, we head the end of this first blog post about the LB and DNS in OpenShift IPI for On-Premises platforms, focusing in VMWARE case.
+And with that, we reach the end of this first blog post about LB and DNS in OpenShift IPI for on-premises platforms, focusing on the VMware case.

-In the next blog post, we will analyze how is the Load Balancing handled and analyze in deep the configurations specifics.
+In the next blog post, we will analyze how Load Balancing is handled and dive deep into the specific configurations.

 *NOTE: Opinions expressed in this blog are my own and do not necessarily reflect that of the company I work for.*